robpvn/MonoDevelopGtkSharp3Template/README.md

 MonoDevelopGtkSharp3Template
 ============================

-An installable add-in for MonoDevelop (3.0 and up) that will set up a starter project for GTK#3 (gtk-sharp-3 bindings required)
+This add-in sets up a project template for creating projects with GTK#3 (must be installed on your system).
+It sets up a simple starter project for GTK#3 development, which utilises Glade UI to construct the GUI.
+(The Monodevelop built-in Stetic UI designer is not used, the files must be opened externally in Glade.)